 The Bay Area Council Government Relations Committee is the advocacy arm of the Council.
 Our job is to support the work of the policy committees and ensure that the positions we take as an organization are voiced at the local, state and federal levels.

 - Work with state and federal legislators to influence policy to improve the business climate and quality of life in the Bay Area.

-The Bay Area Council Executive Committee takes positions on certain ballot measures.
+The Bay Area Council Executive Committee approved positions on various state, regional and local ballot measures and propositions appearing on the November 2018 ballot.
 The Government Relations Committee advises the Council’s Executive Committee on relevant ballot initiatives.
 For any measure not listed here, the Council has no position.